Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Lighthouses have two primary purposes.

-- To steer mariners, in dense fog and on dark nights, away from dangerous unseen obstacles that would more than likely lead them to entire wreckage.
+- To steer mariners, in dense fog and at night, away from dangerous unseen obstacles such as rocks that would likely result in the ship's wreckage.

-From this description of the temple lit, set high on a hill above the rest of the city, there is the resemblance and imagery of a lighthouse; it is a guidepost for all to see.
-On the one hand, warning of the impending danger of living eternally in the dark, lost and without hope, without Him, and on the other, a beacon beckoning all to come to the only safe harbor and the only real "Light of the world."
+The imagery of the temple lit up on a high hill above the rest of the city resembles a lighthouse.
+On the one hand, it is a warning of the impending danger of living eternally in the dark, lost and without hope, without Him, and on the other, it is a beacon beckoning all to come to the only safe harbor and the only real "Light of the world."
 He is trying to lead us to our eternal destination and away from the dangerous eternal darkness and doom.

 The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined.

 I can't think of anything more dark, dense, and thickly fogged than trying to navigate this life without Jesus the living Word and His Holy Spirit guiding us through this life and our eternal destinations.
 And I can't think of anything more fixed and stable than Jesus, our Savior, as our source of light.

 Why does Jesus compare Himself to light?
 As it is with water, we cannot live without light.
 "The existence of nearly all life on earth is fueled by light from the sun."
 Just as our spiritual life exists and is fueled by light from our heavenly source Jesus.2